Skip to main

 4. Provide program coordination and direct student support.

-A WLP program coordinator, Janet Otachi, will manage all aspects of the program.
-The program coordinator will be responsible for coordinating all WLP activities and serving as a liaison between the CON, CSW, UKHealthcare, and ESH.
+WLP program coordinator, Kylie Pemberton, manages all aspects of the program.
+The program coordinator is responsible for coordinating all WLP activities and serving as a liaison between the College of Nursing, College of Social Work, UK Healthcare, and ESH.
+The program coordinator is available to assist WLP students throughout the semester.

-Chizimuzo Okoli will be the faculty liaison for this program; Tanna McKinney and Marc Woods will be the ESH Liaisons.
+Chizimuzo Okoli is the faculty liaison for this program; Tanna McKinney and Marc Woods are the ESH Liaisons.

 5. Offer program commitment to the work-learners.

-As University of Kentucky employees, ESH staff are eligible to have 6 credit hours of course work per semester paid through employee benefits.
+As University of Kentucky employees, ESH staff are eligible to have 6 credit hours of course work per semester paid through employee benefits (UK Employee Education Program).

 ESH intends to ensure that the participant will have a secure job commensurate with their academic achievement upon completion of their respective programs.
 (I.e. upon completion of degree, hospital commits to keep nurse as an employee)